 2. Hike the Pitons

-The two Pitons in St Lucia, namely the large Gros Piton and smaller Petit Piton, tower over 700 metres above the Caribbean Sea.
-Formed by volcanic activity over 200,000 years ago, these beautiful green mountains are one of the most recognisable icons on the island of St Lucia.
+The two Pitons in Saint Lucia, named the large Gros Piton and smaller Petit Piton, tower over 700 metres above the Caribbean Sea.
+Formed by volcanic activity over 200,000 years ago, these beautiful green mountains are one of the most recognisable icons on the island.
 Both Pitons offer challenging climbs and can also be explored with an underwater dive.
 “Every hike is the scenic route” and taking a guide with you is recommended.
 Find out more.

 3. Set off on a sunset cruise